Chop Cup by Paul Daniels

 Craig Petty says...

-I recommend the TCC Chop Cup for its perfect magnet strength and soft leather design, and mention my product 'Chop' as a versatile alternative.
+Craig reviews the TCC Chop Cup, highlighting its perfect magnet strength and soft leather design, and mentions his own product, 'Chop,' as an alternative.

 David of Magic Orthodoxy says...